-We next asked whether we can identify a small subset of MHBs among all the RRBS targets that have significantly higher levels of MHL in cancer plasma than in normal plasma.
-We found 81 and 94 MHBs with significantly higher MHL for colorectal and lung cancer (Supplementary Table 8).
-The majority (71/81 for CRC and 83/94 for LC) were also present in at least one of the matched primary tumor and plasma pairs.
-Some of these regions (such as HOXA3) have been reported to be aberrantly methylated in lung cancer and colorectal cancer.
+We next searched for a small subset of MHBs among all the RRBS targets that have significantly higher levels of MHL in cancer plasma than in normal plasma.
+We found 81 and 94 MHBs with significantly higher MHL for CCPs and LCPs respectively (Supplementary Table 8).
+The majority (71/81 for CCP and 83/94 for LCP) were also present in at least one of the matched primary tumor and plasma pairs.
+Some of these regions (such as HOXA3) have been shown aberrantly methylated in lung cancer and colorectal cancer.
 Using these MHBs as markers, the diagnostic sensitivity is 96.7% and 93.1% for colorectal cancer and lung cancer respectively at the specificity 94.6% and 90.6% respectively.
 As a comparison, we also performed a prediction based on average 5mC methylation level within these MHB regions, or based on genome-wide single CpG sites.
-MHL was found to be superior to average 5mC methylation level (sensitivity of 90.0% and 86.2%; specificity of 89.3% and 90.6% for CRC and lung cancer) and methylation of individual CpG site (sensitivity of 89.6% and 80.6%; specificity of 89.3% and 92.0%).
+MHL was found to be superior to average 5mC methylation level (sensitivity of 90.0% and 86.2%; specificity of 89.3% and 90.6% for CCP and LCP respectively) and methylation of individual CpG site (sensitivity of 89.6% and 80.6%; specificity of 89.3% and 92.0%).

-We then sought to use the information from normal human tissues, primary tumor biopsies and cancer cell lines to improve the detection of circulating tumor DNA (ctDNA).
+We then sought to use the information from normal human tissues, primary tumor biopsies and cancer cell lines to improve the detection of ctDNA.
 We started by selecting a subset of MHBs that show high MHL (>0.5) in primary cancer biopsies and low MHL (<0.1) in whole blood, then clustered these MHBs into three groups based on the MHL in all normal and cancer plasma, as well as cancer and normal tissues (Figure 4a,b).
-We identified a subset (Group II) of MHBs that have high MHL in cancer tissues and low MHLs in normal tissues (Supplementary Table 9a-b).
-Cancer plasma showed significantly higher MHL in these regions than normal plasma (P=1.4×10-12 and 6.2×10-8 for CRC and LC, respectively).
+We identified a subset (Group II) of MHBs that have high MHL in cancer tissues and low MHLs in normal tissues (Supplementary Table 9a,b).
+Cancer plasma showed significantly higher MHL in these regions than normal plasma (p-value=1.4×10-12 and 6.2×10-8 for CCP and LCP).
 By computationally mixing the sequencing reads from cancer tissues and whole blood samples (WB), we created synthetic admixtures at various levels of tumor fraction.
-We found that MHL is 2-5 folder higher than the methylation level of individual CpG sites across the full range of tumor fractions (Supplementary Table 9c-d).
+We found that MHL is 2-5 folder higher than the methylation level of individual CpG sites across the full range of tumor fractions (Supplementary Table 9c,d).
 Remarkably, MHL provides additional gain of signal-to-noise ratio (mean divided by standard deviation) compared with AMF as the fraction of tumor DNA decreases below 10%, which is typical for clinical samples (Figure 4c).
-We then took the individual plasma data sets, and predicted the tumor fraction based on the MHL distribution established by computational mixing (Figure 4a-b).
+We then took the individual plasma data sets, and predicted the tumor fraction based on the MHL distribution established by computational mixing (Figure 4a,b).
 Except for a small number (N<5) of outliers, we observed significantly higher average MHL in cancer plasma than in normal plasma (Figure 4d).
 Note that all Group II MHBs were selected without using any information from the plasma samples, and hence they should be generally applicable to other plasma samples.
-Interestingly, we also found that the estimated tumor DNA fraction were positive correlated with normalized cfDNA yield from the cancer patients (P<0.000023, Supplementary Figure 9 and Supplementary Table 10).
+Interestingly, we also found that the estimated tumor DNA fraction were positive correlated with normalized cfDNA yield from the cancer patients (P<0.000023, Supplementary Figure 9; Supplementary Table 10).